KelvinHalx/alx-low_level_programming/0x0E-function_pointers/README.md

 If no element matches, return -1
 If size <= 0, return -1

-3. A goal is not always meant to be reached, it often serves simply as something to aim at mandatory
+### 3. A goal is not always meant to be reached, it often serves simply as something to aim at

 Write a program that performs simple operations.